What is the Business Model of Telehealth Apps? [How to Make Money With Telemedicine App?]

 Here, I would like to mention that capital cost highly depends on your app type, location, and your business goals.
 Thus, it won’t be the same in your case.

-You must be interested in reading this: How free healthcare apps make money?
+You must be interested in reading this: How do free healthcare apps make money?

 Question 2: How much is the operating cost of a telehealth app?